 A successful road trip with kids takes planning and organization.

-Pack these items for your family road trip to help with comfort, safety, entertainment and eating while driving to your destination.
+Our list of family road trip items you need to pack will help with comfort, safety, entertainment and eating while driving to your destination.

 CAR WINDOW SUN SHADE — Keep the sun out of your kids’ eyes, and glare off their screens with inexpensive sun shades for the car.
 The car window sun shade blocks over 97% of harmful UV Rays to protect your baby and passengers from skin irritation and bright sunlight.
 The car sun shades will additionally help keep your car cooler.